 Stain Removal

-Deeper Stains: For deeper stains, sand the area starting with 180 grit sandpaper followed by 220 grit.
-Note that sanding will lighten the area, but it can blend in once re-oiled.
+For light surface stains, use a dough scraper or a razor blade to gently scrape away debris without damaging the wood.
+For deeper stains, sand the area starting with 180 grit sandpaper followed by 220 grit.
+Although sanding will lighten the area, it can blend in once re-oiled.

 Complete Restoration